rchaeology/RchaeoStats-workshop-notes/README.md

 R workshop at [Location], [Date].

-The workshop materials are still under development and are not yet available.
+The workshop materials are available here: https://rchaeology.github.io/RchaeoStats

 The scripts and data (and Quarto document, depending on the workshop) created during the workshop can be found below.